 This isn't a decision, per se, and more of a “Hey, pay attention!”

-Being wealthy means being healthy.
-You have to be healthy enough to enjoy the wealth you've generated otherwise it's for naught.
-My uncle helped get his business associates' daughter into an American school for kids with special needs.
+My uncle helped get his business associate’s daughter into an American school for kids with special needs.
 This business associate was wealthy beyond imagination – owning billions in property in China – but his health was rapidly deteriorating due to personal choices, genetics, and the poor environment in China.
-My uncle described how his friend had to take a handful of pills each morning to help manage all kinds of issues.
-All the money in the world couldn't solve those problems.
+My uncle described how his friend had to take a handful of pills each morning to help manage all kinds of health issues.

-If your body isn't in good shape, the medical costs will very quickly erode your savings.
 Medical bills are one of the biggest financial risks in life, let alone in retirement.
 The Kaiser Family Foundation (KFF) did extensive research into this and discovered some sobering statistics:

 One of the difficult things about your health is that it's easiest to take care of when you're young and harder to recover when you're older.